-The first and second place short films will be announced at the end of April 2021 and will be screened at the Grand River Film Festival in May 2021.
+The first and second place short films will be announced on March 25, 2022 and will be screened at the Grand River Film Festival in May 2022.

 - Limit one film per submission

-- No pixel quality no lower than 1080P (1920×1080 px; also known as the Full HD or FHD, 2K, and 709)
+- No pixel quality lower than 1080P (1920×1080 px; also known as the Full HD or FHD, 2K, and 709)

-- You must agree that the film submitted may be used by Hospice of Waterloo Region for advertising, marketing, or educational purposes in any relevant programming in perpetuity.
+- That the film submitted by you may be used by HWR for advertising, marketing, and /or educational purposes in any relevant programming in perpetuity.